-There are many important decisions you have to make while at School.
+There are many important decisions students have to make while at school.
 Some of the most important are concerned with the choice of subjects to take in Year 10, and later the selection of subjects for Year 11 and 12.
-These are important decisions since they may affect your career plans when you leave School.
-Your course selections can also directly affect your success at School and how you feel about School.
+These are important decisions since they may affect career plans post-schooling.
+Course selections can also directly affect success at school.